Sadly the answer is ‘not really’.

 If gloves are worn, they should be thick enough to provide some thermal insulation and protection.
 But they should allow enough feeling to manipulate ropes and karabiners and to climb rock effectively.
 They should be tight fitting so as not to wash off when swimming in white water.

-I use 2mm neoprene diving gloves, with a leather palm.
+I’ve had success with 1mm neoprene trout fishing gloves.
 I cut off the only tips of the thumb, forefinger and index finger to provide feel for climbing.
-I then wear a cheap set of gardening gloves over the neoprene gloves to protect them from rope abrasion.
-Gloves can be bought from Diving Shops, or online at places like Trademe Back to top
+I then wear a cheap $5 set of gardening gloves over the neoprene gloves to protect them from rope abrasion, again with those finger tips removed.
+This is the best combo for dexterity.

 A canyoning harness should have a high tie in point for balance whilst rappelling.
 It should also have some sort of protection material on the back side to protect the wetsuit and harness from abrasion.
 Finally it should have some gear loops to store technical equipment.